 Meet Clare Caro

 Clare Caro is the driving force behind Authentic Learning Environment.
-Linking the theory into a practical set-up where an education setting is somewhere children want to be, is designed for them to thrive, and holds benefits for families, the community and the environment.
+Linking the principles and values into a practical set-up where an education setting is somewhere children want to be, is designed for them to thrive, and holds benefits for families, the community and the environment.
 Clare draws on her wealth of experience, both in her own education and since having children herself.

 As the family travelled they experienced a rich and varied education full of people, communities, cultures and social situations.
 They returned to New Zealand where Clare settled down into full time education at a primary school.

 Her interest in school environment psychology went deeper with the school years that followed, through into high school.
-The topic of learning became the focus when, at age 15, Clare took part in a life-changing weeklong course called ‘Discovery’.
-Designed by renowned leader in adult learning and accelerated learning Dr Stephanie Burns, ‘Discovery’ delivered basic brain science and learning strategies that would serve her for the rest of her life.
+The topic of learning became the focus when, at age 15, Clare took part in a life-changing weeklong course called Discovery For Teens.
+Designed by Michael Wall and renowned leader in adult learning and accelerated learning Dr Stephanie Burns, Discovery delivered basic brain science and learning strategies that would serve her for the rest of her life.